wiscsims/wiscsims_tool/README.md

 #### Modify spot locations

-Locations of preset spots can be modified by click, drag & drop with `Shift` key.
-If you want to move multiple spots,
+Locations of preset spots can be modified by clicking the feature (spot) with `Shift` key, then drag & drop.
+If you want to move multiple spots, use _built-in_ <a href="https://sites.google.com/a/wisc.edu/wiscsims-micro-qgis/learn-to-use-qgis/editing/selecting-objects" target="_blank">`Select and Move Features`</a>.

 TODO: [movie]